nigelhorne/smoker/README.md

     -i - interactive mode: as above but input is taken from the terminal not /dev/null

+Now choose one of these architectures

+## A central machine model

+Set up a machine as a minicpan repository.

+    smokerupdate - update the minicpan repository and broadcast the updates Run this out of cron
+    smokerdaemon - listen to smokerupdates and test the updates Start this on the machines that you're going to test CPAN modules Reads ~/.smokerdaemonrc, if clean_after_test is set to one the build tree will be removed after each smoking cycle

+## Each machine runs its own testing

     smokerloop - shell wrapper to run smoker on all perlbrew installations

         while true